DavisMakerspace/dmsWPtheme/README.md

 * Go to the WordPress dashboard, and click on Appearance > Themes.
 You’ll see the dmsWPtheme theme listed with all the default themes.
 Select dmsWPtheme and activate it.

-* In the WordPress dashboard create an about page, a contact page, and a home page.
+* In the WordPress dashboard create an 'About' page, a 'Contact' page, and a 'Home' page.

 * Go to Appearance > Customize > Homepage Settings, and under 'Your homepage displays':
   * select 'A static page'